-- 1) Establish an internal control system to prevent the leak of confidential information. - persons of their duty to protect confidential information. - Set up an information access control system for contract parties and service persons. - one's duties in using and controlling confidential information. - 5) Establish an appropriate information technology and control system.
+- 1) Establish an internal control system to prevent the leak of confidential information. - 2) Cultivate a culture of information safety through constant communication to raise awareness of relevant persons of their duty to protect confidential information. - 3) Limit the number of persons who have access to confidential information based on a need-to-know basis.
+Set up an information access control system for contract parties and service persons. - 4) Exercise extreme caution when receiving and sending information to and from third parties, being aware of one's duties in using and controlling confidential information. - 5) Establish an appropriate information technology and control system.